How To Read Spanish Letters And Accent Marks Aloud

 z — el pozo (the well)

-*The letter “c” has more than one pronunciation.
+The letter “c” is one of the few Spanish letters with more than one pronunciation.
 If it comes before an “a,” “o,” “u” or a consonant, it’s pronounced like the English “k.”
-If it comes before an “e” or an “i,” it’s like an English “s” (unless you have a Spanish accent, in which case it’s a “th”).
+If it comes before an “e” or an “i,” it’s like an English “s” (though some Spanish speakers may pronounce it more like a “th”).

 Accent Marks In Spanish

 We’ve already covered two kinds of marks, the tilde (ñ) and the diaeresis (ü).
 Both of these affect the pronunciation of a specific letter.
-The rest of the accent marks (á, é, í, ó and ú) affect the stress, however.
+The rest of the accent marks (á, é, í, ó and ú) affect the stress.

 In English, where the stress is in a word isn’t marked at all.
 You just have to know intuitively that elementary is pronounced “eh-leh-MEN-tuh-ree” instead of “EL-eh-men-tuh-ree” or “el-eh-men-TAH-ry.”

-Spanish, however, is much more predictable.
+Spanish is much more predictable.
 If the word ends in an “n,” an “s” or a vowel, the stress goes on the second-to-last syllable.
 If it ends in any other letter, the stress is on the last syllable.
-If, however, the word has an accent mark, the stress is on the syllable that has the accent mark.
+If the word has an accent mark, the stress is on the syllable that has the accent mark.

 There are also cases where accent marks are used to differentiate words.
 The word como means “like,” “as” or “how” in Spanish, but when used in a question it becomes cómo.
 The same goes for que (what) and qué (what, but in a question), or el (masculine “the”) and él (he).

-With that, you should be ready to read Spanish!
+Now that you know the Spanish alphabet, you should be ready to read Spanish!
 It’s not too hard once you get the hang of it.
-And if you’re still struggling to get around certain vowels and consonants, you can look at our more general pronunciation guide.
+And if you’re still struggling to get around certain vowels and consonants, you can look at our general pronunciation tips.